- Read our Pregnancy Guide.

 - Decide about childbirth preparation classes.
 First-time patients may want to take Prepared Childbirth Classes, breast-feeding, infant care and others.
 Call Huntington’s Childbirth Education Dept. at 626-397-8768 for more information.

 - Send in your pre-registration form to Huntington Hospital.
 If you do not yet have a Pediatrician, leave that section blank.
+One day we will be able to do this online (we have asked the hospital for years to implement that!)

 - Select a Pediatrician for the baby’s care while in the hospital.
 We can recommend one, but many patients wish to ask around and pick someone of their own choosing.
 Verify that your selected Pediatrician is on your child’s medical insurance plan and is on staff at Huntington.